jrbenny35/VC-Tech-Repair/README.md

 * [AngularJS](http://www.angularjs.org): Google's frontend framework.
 MVC, powerful, and really just AWESOME.
 * [Express](http://www.expressjs.com): A nice framework for node.
 Helps keep things pretty and is easy to use
 * [jQuery](http://www.jquery.com): Well I think JQuery can speak for itself...
-* [Jade](http://www.jade-lang.com): Who like to write HTML with ending tags anyways?
+* [Jade](http://www.jade-lang.com): Who likes to write HTML with ending tags anyways?
 * [Grunt](http://www.gruntjs.com): The man behind the work.
 Lots of plugins available and it is easy to setup!
 * [Bower](http://www.bower.io): Package manager used for some resources not available on NPM.
 * [SASS](http://www.sass-lang.com): Makes writing CSS fun and gives you some added tools such as variables, and mixins.